fdortega/Experimental-Design-on-Energy-Consumption/README.md

+# Pricing Energy
-# Experimental Design on Energy Consumption
+## Experimental Design on Energy Consumption
 Year over year energy consumption comparison for the two largest cities in Texas, Houston and Dallas.

 This project will simulate a new energy providers interest in projecting annual energy consumption for the two largest cities in Texas.
 The intent is to use the data to assist in generating future price plans.